Quality Assurance for Agency Social Media Managers

 Set Quality Standards

-Paste your brand profile URL to get a niche viral feed, then turn the strongest signal into scripts and shot plans built for your role.
+Paste your brand profile URL to get a niche reference feed, then turn the strongest signal into scripts and shot plans built for your role.

-How does quality scoring work?▼
+How does quality scoring work?

 Quality is assessed by analyzing the content's structural elements — hook effectiveness, beat pacing, shot composition, and format alignment — against top performers in the same niche.
 This provides an objective benchmark rather than relying on subjective review.

-Can I use this for team training?▼
+Can I use this for team training?

 Yes.
 The detailed breakdowns of why specific content works serve as excellent training material.
 Junior team members can study annotated examples to understand the production techniques, pacing, and hooks that drive performance in each client's niche.

-How do I maintain consistent quality across different client accounts?▼
+How do I maintain consistent quality across different client accounts?

-Build a reference library of top-performing content for each client with annotated breakdowns of what makes them effective.
+Build a reference library of strong content for each client with annotated breakdowns of what makes them effective.
 Use these as the quality benchmark when reviewing new content.
 Before publishing, run drafts through the pre-publish audit to check hook strength, pacing, and format alignment against niche standards.
 This creates a repeatable QA process that works regardless of which team member produced the content.